Only grades A through F impact grade point average. The grading system used in evaluating a student’s work is as follows:

 Good Academic Standing

-Central Missouri students who have both a 2.00 cumulative and UCM grade point average are in good academic standing and are eligible to enroll for classes.
+Undergraduate students who have both a 2.00 cumulative and UCM grade point average are in good academic standing and are eligible to enroll for classes.

 A student whose cumulative GPA or total UCM GPA drops below 2.00 will be placed on academic probation.
 New freshmen admitted to UCM as part of the UCM Advantage Program are admitted on academic probation.
 A transfer student will be placed on academic probation at the time of admission if his/her cumulative GPA is less than 2.00.
 Students placed on academic probation may continue to enroll in classes.
-Students are encouraged to seek advice from their success advisor about future enrollments.
+Students are encouraged to seek advice from their Academic Success Advisor about future enrollments.
 Students on academic probation may not enroll in more than 15 semester hours during any fall or spring semester of academic probation.
 Summer enrollment is limited to 12 credit hours.

 Removal from Probation

 A student placed on academic probation will continue on probation until the UCM GPA and the cumulative GPA are 2.00 or higher.
 When a student on academic probation raises their UCM GPA and their cumulative GPA to 2.00 or above, the student is removed from probation.
-Transfer credit may not be used to raise the UCM GPA.

 A student on academic probation will be suspended from Central Missouri at the conclusion of his/her next semester/enrollment period if his/her semester/enrollment period GPA is less than 2.00.
 A transfer student who was admitted on probation will be suspended from Central Missouri at the conclusion of his/her first semester/enrollment period if his/her semester/enrollment period GPA is less than 2.00.
 Academic suspension is for a period of one full semester (not including summer semester), after which students may petition for reinstatement.
 Reinstatement is neither automatic nor guaranteed.
-International students must contact the International Center immediately upon suspension from the university.
+International students must contact the Graduate and International Student Services office immediately upon suspension from the university.

 Fall semester: July 15